eloots/Pi-Akka-Cluster/docs/LED-status-indicator-assembly-instructions.md

 ### Fit the assembly on Pi

-Missing a picture...
-In any case: with the side of the Pi board that has the 40-pin GPIO connecter on the near side, plug the assembly on the left side of the GPIO connector.
+With the side of the Pi board that has the 40-pin GPIO connecter on the near side, plug the assembly on the right side of the GPIO connector.
 Run exercise_000_initial_state to verify that your assembly actually works.